 - Hands-on workshops address a range of graduate writing needs and are provided upon request from student organizations, graduate programs, faculty and staff.

-*NEW* Thesis and Dissertation Boot Camp: Formatting the manuscript
+Fall 2018 Thesis and Dissertation Boot Camps: Formatting the manuscript

-Boot camp sessions will be held on June 12th 2-4pm and June 20th 9-11am in Parks Library Room 132.
+Boot camp sessions will be held in Parks Library Room 134.
 These events will take place in a computer lab, so you may bring an electronic copy of your thesis/dissertation on a flashdrive or saved onto your own laptop.
 You may sign up for one or both of the boot camp sessions, but we ask that you do attend those for which you register, as seating is limited and demand is high.
 Registration is free to all ISU graduate students.
 For more information about thesis and dissertation requirements, consider attending a Graduate College Thesis Seminar.